lp1dev/tinted-glass-webcam-notifier/README.md

-# Tainted Glass
+# Tinted Glass

-Tainted glass notifies you whenever a program uses the webcam(s) on your computer.
+Tinted glass notifies you whenever a program uses the webcam(s) on your computer.

 ## Compatibility